zelloptt/react-native-zello-sdk/README.md

 #### Dependencies

-Add the repositories to your app's `build.gradle`:
+You may or may not need to add the repositories to your app's `build.gradle`:

 ```
 repositories {